Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Reviewed by Glenn Erickson

-The timeless quartet of Richard E. Cunha movies are Giant from the Unknown, a not-terrible movie where the Giant is just a big man, and we know exactly where he came from; the cut-rate Frankenstein's Daughter; the even cheaper remake of Cat-Women of the Moon, Missile to the Moon; and finally, this totally bizarre oddity.
-One of the sleaziest kiddie matinee movies of the '50s, She Demons is a grab-bag of themes and clichés, handled so crudely that it's simply irresistable.
+The timeless quartet of Richard E. Cunha movies are Giant from the Unknown, a not-terrible movie where the giant is just a big man and we know exactly where he came from; the cut-rate Frankenstein's Daughter; the even cheaper remake of Cat-Women of the Moon, Missile to the Moon; and finally, this totally bizarre oddity.
+One of the sleaziest kiddie matinee movies of the '50s, She Demons is a grab-bag of themes and clichés, handled so crudely that it's simply irresistible.
 Whereas Monster from Green Hell will appeal to big-bug fanatics and few others, She Demons is a great party picture with everything camp enthusiasts enjoy - terrible jokes, hammy acting, terrible direction.

 Synopsis: